 - once you're inside the gate, avoid congregating into a large group, and don't block paths.

 - it may be useful to break up into 2 groups: "fast" walkers and "slow" walkers.
 Or divide up into those who want to explore the long upper circuit #2, and those who just want a shorter, easy walk on the lower circuit.
 Just enough to see the joint and snap a few pics.
 After they are done, they can take the bus back to the village of Aguas Calientes to wait.

 Compare the services of a "pickup" tour guide at Machu Picchu, with experienced tour guides.

 Professional Machu Picchu tour guides usually come from Cusco and are scheduled to lead only one group.
 These guides need to be reserved in advance.
 They usually don't have time limits and guided tours can be customized to your needs and interests.
 They can be scheduled for more than one day if you're planning to stay overnight in Aguas Calientes.
-Groups who book multi-day trips will have full-time tour guide service for entry to all historical sites, including Machu Picchu.
+Groups who book multi-day trips will have full-time tour guide service for entry to all historical sites, including Machu Picchu, and, if you ask, these tour guides will accompany you on the hikes inside the park.
 Tour guides speak English.

 A professional guide is usually dedicated to providing service for one group and will taylor the tours inside Machu Picchu to your interests, and even accompany you on hikes.
 They can also provide trekking poles with advance notice.

 If you need help choosing Machu Picchu tickets, organizing multi-day trips, or help with other logistics, contact me in the US.
 757-714-6649 (What'sApp too)